Link copied to your clipboard

 Final thoughts

-Applying to refinance your home with bad credit can be a tough decision.
+Refinancing your home with a bad credit score can be a challenging tough.
 If you’ve calculated your loan costs and you’re confident that you can afford them, taking out a bad credit refinance can be a viable option to borrow money or get better repayment terms.
 Most experts also recommend refinancing only if you plan on staying in your home for a while so you can recoup enough equity to cover any closing costs.

 If you’re not sure whether a bad credit refinance is in your best interest or if you want a second opinion, try reaching out to a fee-only certified financial advisor who can guide you to the right approach.
 If you can’t afford a financial advisor, seek out a credit counselor from a reputable non-profit counseling organization who can help.